tlindner/GIME-MMU-TESTER/README.md

 Options 1-2, 4-5: not implemented

 Option 3:
-* Write block number to first byte of each block, 0 to 255
+* Write block number to first byte of each block, 0 to 255, in order
 * Copy first byte of each block to buffer
 * First byte of buffer will indicate how many block are avaiable
 * f0:  128k - $30 to $3f"